Step 3: Focus your results

 Note: Tableau automatically added a color legend and assigned a diverging color palette because your data includes both negative and positive values.

-Adding color visually enhances your view, but it can also make interesting data pop.
-Tableau uses a default color palette to assign colors to the products in your view, but you are not limited to that color palette.
+Adding color visually enhances your view, but it can also make interesting data stand out.
+Tableau uses a default color palette to assign colors to the products in your view, but you aren't limited to that color palette.
 You have choices!

 If you want to use different colors than the ones shown, you can change the colors or color palette at any time.
 Simply click Color on the Marks card, and then click Edit Colors.
 You can select a different color palette in the Edit Colors dialog box that opens.